opoupeney/dfd/source/devguide/web-gcs/webgc-basic-statictext.rst

 Features
 --------
 * Complete Styling with CSS, CSS Classes or Dynamic Classes
-* Hide or Show Capabilies
+* Dynamic Hide or Show Capabilies
 * Easy Tooltip setting and tooltip positionning
 * Full set of Events (ie. On Click or Mouse Over, ...)